 Valentines Day Chicago Date Ideas:

 Our friend Jax suggested this fun idea: pick a fun new-to-you neighborhood and do cocktails at one spot, apps at another, entree at another, and post-dinner drinks at another!
 It’s a fun way to explore and try a bunch of different things!

 I mean, that is if it’s not below zero.
 There are few things more beautiful than the icy, peaceful lakefront in the winter!
-(If you can feel your face 😉).
+(If you can feel your face!)
 Start at North Avenue Beach and walk South.
-Grab a drink at The Drake Hotel’s old-school bar, Coq d’Or afterwords to warm back up!
+Grab a drink at The Drake Hotel’s historic old-school bar, Coq d’Or afterward to warm up!

 One of my personal favorite activities for a cold day.
 I’m not sure what it is, but there’s something about an art museum that’s just really romantic.
 End with a glass of wine at Terzo Piano, which overlooks the park!
 Plus, you can explore downtown Chicago before or after!

 There are tons of options for cooking classes in Chicago!
 I shared a bunch over in this post!